rsprouse/feeling-responsive/_posts/news/2025-05-22_lakota-field-methods.md

 <b>Questions</b>

 Lakota questions tend to end in “he.”
 It always signals that the sentence is a question.
-For instance, “Le igmu kin hecha he?”
-Which is “Is this a cat?”
-Lambrecht's notebook has this on page 57 with “do you eat?” being “yata he?”
+For instance, “Le igmu kin hecha he?” which is “Is this a cat?”
+Lambrecht's notebook has this on page 57 with “Do you eat?” being “Yata he?”

 <b>Future Tense</b>